Aaron Durley

 Aaron Durley (born July 21, 1991) is a former Little League World Series baseball player known for his exceptional size, a former all-state high school basketball player, and a former player for Texas Christian University's basketball team (TCU).

 Durley was born in Houston, Texas.
 He first became the object of media attention in 2005 (though garnered much more in 2006 when he had grown 4 more inches to 6' 8"), when he played first base and pitched and batted fifth in the Little League World Series for the Arabian American team from Dhahran, Saudi Arabia, which is composed of the children of expatriate employees of Saudi Aramco (the Saudi national oil company), many from the United States.
 At 6' 9", 245, Durley is the biggest player in Little League World Series history.
 He was taller than the average NBA player.

 He had previously played for the Arabian American team in the 2005 Little League World Series.
 By 2008, Durley was 6'10", weighed 265 pounds, and wore a size 17 shoe.
 In August 2009, Durley was 6'11" tall, weighed 250 lbs., and wore a size 18 shoe.

-Aaron received some of his shoes from big time basketball players such as NBA Houston Rockets star Yao Ming, and University of Texas center Dexter Pittman.
+Durley received some of his shoes from big time basketball players such as NBA Houston Rockets star Yao Ming, and University of Texas center Dexter Pittman.
 For five years, Durley lived with his parents in Saudi Arabia, where his 6'8" father worked for Saudi Aramco and coached his Dhahran team.
 His mother, Dana, is just under 6 feet tall.
-Previous to that, he lived in Calgary, Alberta, Canada, where his father had moved from Texas.
+Before that, he lived in Calgary, Alberta, Canada, where his father had moved from Texas.